AMD Ryzen 4000-Powered Xiaomi RedmiBook Laptops Start at $530

 Xiaomi picked two 7nm Zen 2 APUs for its RedmiBook laptops.
 The Ryzen 5 4500U is equipped with six CPU cores and six threads that run with a 2.3 GHz base clock and 4 GHz boost clock.
 The Ryzen 7 4700U, on the other hand, will cater to consumers needing more firepower.
 The Ryzen 7 4700U comes with eight cores and eight threads with a base and boost clock speeds up to 2 GHz and 4.1 GHz, respectively.
 As far as integrated graphics go, the Ryzen 5 4500U packs six Vega Compute Units (CUs) at 1,500 MHz, while the Ryzen 7 4700U has seven Vega CUs running at 1,600 MHz.

-Basically, all the RedmiBook laptops arrive with a 512GB SSD for base storage.
+Basically, all the RedmiBook laptops arrive with a 512GB SATA SSD for base storage.
 Oddly, only the RedmiBook 13 is available with a 1TB SSD option.
-For RAM, you can choose between 8GB or 16GB.
+For RAM, you can choose between 8GB or 16GB of DDR4 memory.

 Regardless of the model, the trio of RedmiBook devices have identical connectivity options.
-You can enjoy dual-band Wi-Fi and Bluetooth 5.0.
-There are two USB Type-C ports, one USB Type-A port, one HDMI port and a 3.5mm headphone jack.
+You can enjoy dual-band Wi-Fi 5 and Bluetooth 5.0.
+There are two USB Type-C ports, one USB 3.1 Gen 1 Type-A port, one USB 2.0 port, one HDMI 1.4 port and a 3.5mm headphone jack.
 A fingerprint scanner and a pair of 2W speakers are also present.
+The RedmiBooks will arrive with Windows 10 Home Chinese Edition.

 The base models (Ryzen 5 4500U, 8GB, 512GB SSD) for the RedmiBook 13, RedmiBook 14 and RedmiBook 16 start at $532.
 The 16GB variants are equally priced at $560.
 With identical pricing, you can feel free to choose the size that works best for you.